Saudi Arabia adds to oil power with new refineries

-DUBAI/KHOBAR Saudi Arabia (Reuters) - Saudi Arabia’s tighter grip on the oil market from the desert derrick to the petrol pump, thanks to two new refineries, is redefining its role as a crude exporter and OPEC kingpin.
+DUBAI/KHOBAR, Saudi Arabia, Nov 4 (Reuters) - Saudi Arabia’s tighter grip on the oil market from the desert derrick to the petrol pump, thanks to two new refineries, is redefining its role as a crude exporter and OPEC kingpin.

 The two state-of-the-art plants will give it 800,000 barrels per day in refining capacity online in 2015, part of an ambitious downstream drive which will see its refining capacity rise to 8 million bpd in a decade.